 Tighten this screw on the other side until it stop, no big force!
 If the backlash increase a bit, go to the other side again and fine adjust the backlash, no big forces!

 When satisfied with the backlash, tighten these four Allen bolts that hold the DEC lid.
 Check the backlash at least at for position, 90 degrees apart.

 Loosen the nut that holds the DEC tapering ball bearing, check the surface that it is clean, put on some grease.
 Also check the three lock screws that they are clean and put on some grease.

 Tighten the nut until it goes in bottom, set some slight force on it and then back it off.
 Check that the DEC shaft rotate free.
 It shall be some distance between, see the arrow.

 In my case I had a distance of 0.2 mm, it's ok.
-If to narrow, put in a shim.
-If ok, tighten the three lock Allen screw (2.5 mm).
+If too narrow, back off the nut a bit.
+If okay, tighten the three lock Allen screws (2.5 mm).

 Get some feeling of the tension of the DEC timing belt.
 I use a screw driver here and push sideways on the timing belt.

 When you got correct timing belt tension, lock the two screws.